-Capital Gains tax in Australia is not a separate tax; it forms part of the income tax structure, with capital profits being added to taxable income and taxed at the taxpayer’s marginal rate.
+Capital Gains tax in Australia is not a separate tax; it forms part of the income tax structure, with capital profits (as calculated and adjusted) being added to taxable income and taxed at the taxpayer’s marginal rate.

-Additionally there are specific and common exemptions of certain kinds capital profit from tax, one of the most common of which are gains made on the sale of a principal place of residence.
+There are specific and common exemptions of certain capitals profit from tax, one of the most common of which are gains from the sale of a principal place of residence.

 From 21 September 1999, a discount of the amount of the capital gain on which income tax is paid is available, subject to qualifying conditions including residence.

 Because the Capital Gains Tax is not a separate tax, there is no capital gains tax “rate” as such.
 The same income tax rates apply to ordinary income and net capital gains income.

 In general, there is no capital gains tax on the sale of your main residence.
 (Non-residents however, have been excluded from this concession since 9 May 2017, subject to then existing properties being grandfathered until 30 June 2019.)
 There are a number of qualifying conditions and extensions and in some situations a partial exemption applies.

 As a general principle, capital gains made by a non-resident are assessable only in relation to taxable Australian property.

 Small businesses are eligible for special capital gains tax concessions, with the retirement concessions tied into the superannuation rules and recently enacted rollover relief for small business re-structures.